Climate Emergency

 Making Events More Sustainable

-by Eco Communities , 5 days ago
+by Eco Communities , about 2 months ago

 At Eco Communities, one of our key aims is to reduce single-use plastics—especially at events, where waste can quickly add up.
 We support event organizers in making their gatherings more eco-friendly by offering reusable cup solutions and sustainability advice.
 In some cases, we attend events to engage with the public and manage the reusable cups directly, and we also offer a cup loan service for both hot and cold beverages.